Atraxus/SciSoftClones/README.md

 - Scripts for analysis
 - Excel files to create graphs

-The source code won't be shared since it is not fully open source.
+The source code for RAY-UI won't be shared since it is not open source.
 If you are interested in reproducing the results, please let me know under maierjan (at) informatik.hu-berlin.de.
 The tools are also not distributed with this repository, but links are provided in the CCDTools folders' README.